-Now, I'm not talking about creating a full back-up plan, but rather that you have a list of options should some of the major pieces of your move fall out of place.
-For instance, I always keep a short list of back up movers and rental agencies, just in case.
-I also allow a few days on either end of our move out/move in day should our moving company cancel or not show up.
+Now, we're not talking about creating a full back-up plan, but rather that you have a list of options should some of the major pieces of your move fall out of place.
+For instance, we always keep a short list of back up movers and rental agencies, just in case.
+We also allow a few days on either end of our move out/move-in day should our moving company cancel or not show up.
 This can happen even though it's rare.
 Plan for alternatives.
 You'll feel better knowing that your uncle and his two-ton truck is available should you need it.

 Be Prepared to Feel Uprooted

 You're going to be living in chaos for a while, with boxes everywhere and things feeling out of control.
 It's normal to be upset when you can't find the spatula or the crock pot; just remember to consult your lists and know that you're organized and on track for this move.
 You've done the work, and even though there's still more to go, it will get done.